ccxt/ccxt/CONTRIBUTING.md

 #### How to Generate Files For A New Exchange

+This is only to run tests on your enviroment to ensure the new exchange you have created works as its supposed too.
+When you are ready to contribute to CCXT with your new Exchange, make sure that you create a Pull request with only your the .js file included!
+PHP and Python files are automatically generated when your pull request is merged.

-Build a Clean Repo as described here:
+Start by Building a Clean Repo as described here:
 - https://github.com/ccxt/ccxt/blob/master/CONTRIBUTING.md#how-to-build--run-tests-on-your-local-machine

 Upload the new exchange.js file to /js folder in CCXT: